bahtiyartan/troia/docs/25Operators.rst

 	MOVE STRINGVAR1 TO STRINGVAR2;
 	MOVE 3 TO INTEGERVAR1;

-	MOVE 3 + 1 TO INTEGERVAR1;      /* is not valid, expressions are not supported */
+	MOVE 3 + 1 TO INTEGERVAR1;      /* not valid, expressions are not supported */
-	MOVE THIS.F1() TO INTEGERVAR1;  /* is not valid, expressions are not supported */
+	MOVE THIS.F1() TO INTEGERVAR1;  /* not valid, expressions are not supported */